 Remand the case with specific recommendations for resolving procedural errors; or

-Reopen the hearing to request an appearance of any individual involved in the case and postpone making a determination until that individual meets with the Institute Appeals Board.
+Reopen the hearing to request an appearance of any individual involved in the case and postpone making a determination until that individual meets with the University Appeals Board.

 Procedure for Institute Appeals Board Appeals Hearings.

 Within five (5) days of receiving the determination of a conduct hearing, the Student must submit the basis for appeal in writing to the Student Conduct Appeals Coordinator.